OleksiiHayvoronskyi/Time_series_forecasting/README.md

 ## Overview

 This repository contains code and documentation for performing time series analysis on the USA Real Estate Dataset.
-You can download the dataset to the next link:
+<br>You can download the dataset to the next link:
 *https://www.kaggle.com/datasets/ahmedshahriarsakib/usa-real-estate-dataset/data*

-**The primary goal of this project** is to explore trends, carefully study the past patterns, and make meaningful future predictions related to real estate prices over time.
+**The primary goal of this project** is to explore trends, carefully study the past patterns,
+<br>and make meaningful future predictions related to real estate prices over time.
-For this purpose I used **Holt-Winters**, **SARIMAX**, and **ARIMA** algorithms.
+<br>For this purpose I used **Holt-Winters**, **SARIMAX**, and **ARIMA** algorithms.
-At the end of the analysis, I compare all of these models to know which one is better.
+<br>At the end of the analysis, I compare all of these models to know which one is better.

 ## Dataset

 **The USA Real Estate Dataset** is used for this analysis.
-This dataset contains Real Estate listings in the US broken by State and zip code.
+<br>This dataset contains Real Estate listings in the US broken by State and zip code.

 **Content**